lm3nitro/Projects/Proxy/mitmproxy/mitmproxy.md

 I was able to install and configure mitmproxy to analyze web traffic.
 I gained hands-on experience in setting up proxy tools, configuring network settings, and understanding how traffic flows through a system.
 By intercepting and inspecting the traffic, I learned how queries are structured, saw the difference between plaintext and encrypted traffic, and identified potential security risks.
 This process also deepened my knowledge of SSL/TLS certificates, troubleshooting network issues, and spotting anomalies in traffic that could indicate an attack.

-It's important to install and configure mitmproxy for traffic analysis because it provides practical, hands-on experience with network traffic interception and manipulation, which is essential for understanding how communication protocols like DNS work and can be exploited.
+Installing and configuing mitmproxy for traffic analysis is important because it provides practical, hands-on experience with network traffic interception and manipulation, which is essential for understanding how communication protocols like DNS work and can be exploited.
 This process helped me see firsthand how attackers might intercept or manipulate traffic, enhancing my ability to secure the network.